nanxstats/r-base-shortcuts/README.md

 ## Run-length encoding

-`rle()` stands for "run-length encoding".
-It's a simple form of data compression in which sequences of the same element are replaced by a single instance of the element followed by the number of times it appears in the sequence.
+Run-length encoding is a simple form of data compression in which sequences of the same element are replaced by a single instance of the element followed by the number of times it appears in the sequence.
-`inverse.rle()` is the counterpart of `rle()` and can decompress the data back to its original form.

 Suppose you have a vector with many repeating elements: